01 of 05

 Mounding or Draping Plants Like Bacopa Are Best

-One thing about bacopa: It won't wilt. even when it's thirsty.
+One thing about bacopa: It won't wilt.
+Even when it's thirsty, it will not wilt.
 If it dries out, it will drop its flowers and buds.
 So you'll want to keep this plant moist and never let it dry out between waterings.
 If your bacopa gets too dry, don't despair; with proper care, it should come back within a couple of weeks.Continue to 2 of 5 below.

 02 of 05

 Fuchsias: There are many different kinds and colors of fuchsia, with ruffled, bell-like blooms so beautiful they have every right to behave a little like divas.
 Fuchsias range in size from tiny to towering, trailing to upright, and they all look gorgeous in baskets.

 While you might want an upright fuchsia for the center of your hanging basket, trailing fuchsias look great around the edges of the basket, either on their own or paired with other plants.
 Be cautious, though, when pairing fuchsias... because they tend to come in dazzling colors that can easily outshine other plants.
 Look for balance in your pairings.

 Fuchsias can be a little temperamental, preferring temperatures of 55°F to 80°F. They also thrive in humidity, making it almost impossible to grow them in hot and dry climates.
 They like to be moist but not soggy, and they're susceptible to root rot so be sure to use a fast draining potting soil.
 Though there are some that will tolerate full sun, most fuchsias are happy in full to part shade.